graded-cs-resources/Madlibs-Template/README.md

 4) Organize your code using custom methods that make logical sense and use good abstraction.

 5) I dunno, come up with something fun, creativity rules.

+## Saving or Submitting your work

+Every so often, you should *commit* your work to git, which saves a copy of it on your computer as well as on the cloud.

+On VS Code, you can do this by navigating to the "Source Control" tab by clicking the button that looks like this: